-In collaboration with youth, families, community stakeholders, and service providers, the Pathways Program works to provide unique service and planning for early intervention and complex needs for families with youth 0-21 in El Paso County and the 4th Judicial District.
+In collaboration with youth, families, community stakeholders, and service providers, the Pathways program works to provide unique service and planning for early intervention and complex needs for families with youth birth-21 in El Paso County and the 4th Judicial District.

 The Pathways Program, with REACH Committee direction, provides Care Coordination and ISST (Individualized Service and Support Team) for youth and their families with complex needs.
 Schools, Municipal and District Courts, and community stakeholders refer youth and their family for the following programming: